Impact of Anisotropy on Neutron Star Structure and Curvature: Numerical analysis and results

 The degree of anisotropy in NSs can be constrained using multi-messenger observations, including gravitational-wave detections, NICER measurements, and X-ray studies.
 The most massive and fastest rotating neutron star in the Milky Way disk, $\mathrm{PSR\ J0952\!-\!0607}$, has a measured mass of $M = 2.35 \pm 0.17\,M_\odot$ \cite{Romani_2022}, providing a stringent benchmark on the allowed anisotropy.
 We compare the computed mass–radius sequences with observational constraints from NICER observations of PSR~J0030+0451 \cite{riley_2019nicer,miller_2019psr} and PSR~J0740+6620 \cite{miller_2021}, gravitational-wave events GW170817 \cite{abbott_2017,abbott_2019}, GW190814 \cite{abbott_2020}, GW200105, and GW200115 \cite{abbott_2021}, as well as precise radio pulsar mass measurements such as PSR~J0348+0432 \cite{antoniadis_2013}.

-Our results are broadly consistent with these data for an appropriate range of anisotropy.
-In particular, GW190814, which raised the possibility that its secondary is either the lightest black hole or the most massive neutron star \cite{abbott_2020}, provides a key test of the high-mass regime of the model.
+Our results are broadly consistent with these data for an appropriate range of anisotropies.
+In particular, GW190814, which raised the possibility that its secondary is either the lightest black hole or the most massive neutron star \cite{abbott_2020}, provides a key test of the model's high-mass regime.
 Consistency with the spectral EOS and universal relations inferred from GW170817 (90\% credible interval) suggests $-2 \lesssim \lambda_{\rm BL} \lesssim +2$.
 Moreover, the NICER measurement of PSR~J0740+6620 supports values from isotropy up to $\lambda_{\rm BL} \approx +2$, indicating that moderate positive anisotropy yields masses most compatible with current observations.